balirampansare/car-price-predictor/README.md

 ---
 1. The data file was scraped from the (https://quikr.com)

-Link:
+Link: quikr_car.csv

-2. The data was cleaned (it was super unclean :( ) and analysed.
+2. The data was cleaned and analysed.

-3. Then a Linear Regression model was built on top of it which had 0.92 R2_score.
+3. Then a Linear Regression model was built on top of it which had 0.88 R2_score.

 Link: